New research has found out that electronic devices like Smartphones can be charged with the ‘humidity’ in the atmosphere.

 The Samsung Galaxy Note 4 is very likely to be unveiled at the IFA show this year in Berlin, to be held in September.
 The Galaxy Note 4 could come with a new design along with the Google’s latest released Android L OS.

 The metal-body covered Samsung Galaxy F aka the Galaxy Alpha is back in news and this time it has appeared from the South Korean website ETnews.com.
 The article doesn’t however reveal much details but insiders from the industry claim that the much rumored Samsung Galaxy Alpha that is likely to boast some high-end specs could be unveiled next month on August 13.
 Well, it is believed the upcoming Alpha model will compete with Apple’s much rumored iPhone 6 and would come up with a leather faux covering over the metal clad.
 There have been previously quite a big number of rumors for the Galaxy Alpha and is you are a Samsung fan you can surely know it here.
+Different reports have claimed different specifications for the device which puts it to sport either a 4.7inch or a 5.2inch or a 5.3 inch QHD display.
+However, most of the rumors have agreed upon that the device will surely come up with a Super AMOLED display resolution.
+Moreover, the device is likely to host very thin bezels on its sides.
+The Samsung Galaxy Alpha is likely to host a Snapdragon 805 chipset at its heart.
+Well, with days to come, we hope things get clear soon.

 Samsung’s enterprise solution known as Knox was quite heavily supported last year and even received endorsement from the U.S. government to be used by its officers.
 Samsung was conjointly discovered to be contributory the work finished with Knox to Google which might mean that future iterations of Android can have a Knox like answer by default.
 This feels like enough reason for Samsung to ditch it as having 2 services of a similar nature would build it slightly redundant.